 Deciding How Many Texts to Send

-When texting for Resistance Labs, you can send as many or as few initial texts as you like.
+When texting for Resistance Labs, you can send as many or as few first texts as you like.
 So what’s a good number?

-If you’re texting for the first time, it’s good to start with no more than a couple hundred contacts.
-You can practice tagging, using scripts, marking yes/no responses, opting out, and referring to the workflow instructions.
+If you’re texting for the first time, it’s good to start with no more than a couple hundred texts.
+You can practice tagging, using canned responses, recording answers, opting out, and referring to the campaign instructions.
 Once you’ve learned the ropes, you’ll have a better idea of how many messages you can manage.

 The 10% Guideline

-When starting a new workflow, it’s a good idea to assume a 10% response rate.
-This means that if you text a batch of 50 people, around 5 will respond in some way.
-Use this as your starting guideline for how many initial texts you’re comfortable sending.
+When starting a new campaign, it’s a good idea to assume a 10% response rate.
+This means that if you text 50 people, around 5 will respond in some way.
+Use this as your starting guideline for how many first texts you’re comfortable sending.

-In practice, response rates vary depending on things like the type of workflow and the list of contacts that we’re texting.
-If you’re feeling overwhelmed with responses, hold back on sending any more initial texts until you’ve caught up.
-But if you’re not getting many responses, feel free to increase the number of initial texts you’re sending.
+In practice, response rates vary depending on things like the type of campaign and the list of contacts that we’re texting.
+If you’re feeling overwhelmed with responses, hold back on requesting and sending any more first texts until you’ve caught up.
+But if you’re not getting many replies, feel free to increase the number of first texts you’re sending.

 Staff and volunteers will be reviewing your conversations.
-Volunteers who repeatedly fail to reply to responses or who don’t take the time to respond correctly will be excluded from future workflows.
+Volunteers who repeatedly fail to reply to responses or who don’t take the time to respond correctly will be excluded from future campaigns.